 The King of France declares war against England, and Gloucester rides out to find King Lear.
 Edmund betrays his father to the sisters.
 Gloucester finds Lear, Kent, and Edgar disguised as a beggar named Tom, and smuggles them into Dover.
 Gloucester is arrested by Cornwall’s men, and Cornwall gouges his eyes out.
 Cornwall is killed by a servant.

 Goneril and Edmund begin an affair, but Goneril worries that now that Regan’s husband Cornwall is dead, she will try to go after Edmund.
 King Lear is nursed back to health by Cordelia.
 Edmund captures King Lear and Cordelia, and orders Cordelia to be killed in her cell.
 Albany challenges Edmund to fight, and Edgar fights him, disguised behind armor.
 He reveals himself after the fight and tells everyone that his father is dead.
 Edmund kills himself shortly after finding out that Goneril poisoned Regan and then stabbed herself.
 Lear kills the man hanging Cordelia, but not in time, and he dies from grief.
 Albany surrenders to Kent and Edgar.

-Check out the full teacher guide for King Lear!
+Check out our lesson plans for King Lear!